Never mess about with police in other countries.

 You know the rule Johnny boy, but why do you never learn.
 Sorry mum.

 Ok, so a bit of context is in order.
 I’m in Odessa, Ukraine – it’s beach town, and a bit of tourist hotspot, especially for Russians.
-The city is quite nice but only has enough clout to keep you occupied for a day or so.
+The city is quite nice but only has enough clout to keep you occupied for a couple of days.
 The catacombs outside the city are sweet, but the tour last 40 minutes, an hour max.
+So what else is there to do?
+Copy the rest of the Russian tourists, and drink.
+Probably too much.

-The booze was having it’s effect by now, we made it back to Arkadia, met a group of drunk Ukranians, drunk some home made wine of theirs and stumbled down the boardwalk further.
 Nature calls, time to pee, no toilets around.
-But the walkway dissects a small forest so my two friends jump into the forest and take a leak.
-As luck would have it, we do this 30metres from the police cells we were in 2 hours previously.
+But the walkway, en route back to Ibiza Bar, dissects a small forest so my two friends jump into the forest and take a leak.
+As luck would have it, we do this 30 metres from the police cells we were in 2 hours previously.
 Marvellous.
-Two police run out, my friend stumbles down the embankment oblivious to the police, dusts himself off just in time to get summoned back to the same bloody police station again.
-“Protocol” “100 euro”.
+Two police hear the commotion, charge out, my friend is startled and stumbles down the embankment, picks himself up and dusts himself off just in time to get arrested AGAIN, back to the same bloody police station again.
+“Protocol” “200 euro”.
 Here we go again.
 Different police offices, same deal.

 Drama over.
 Or so we thought.